Skip to main content

 In Progress

-• Seeking Parksmart Silver certification for North Torrey Pines Living and Learning Neighborhood, Theater District Living and Learning Neighborhood and Hillcrest Outpatient Pavilion.
-The UC Green Building Working Group is developing policy to adopt Parksmart as a UC systemwide standard.
+• Seeking Parksmart Silver certification for North Torrey Pines Living and Learning Neighborhood, Theater District Living and Learning Neighborhood and Hillcrest Outpatient Pavilion structures.

 Strategies